apivideo/api.video-nodejs-client/doc/api/CaptionsApi.md

 ## **`upload()` - Upload a caption**

 Upload a VTT file to add captions to your video.

- Read our [captioning tutorial](https://api.video/blog/tutorials/adding-captions) for more details.
+More information can be found [here](https://docs.api.video/reference/captions)

 ### Parameters